KEAidontknow/projecteks/CONTRIBUTE.md

 2. Open the specific repository to your computer.
 3. Create a new branch from the master branch with a title that reflects the contribution.
 4. Make your changes to the branch
-5. Ensure adherence to project's coding style when making changes.
+5. Ensure compliance with project's coding style when making changes.
 6. Make sure your changes do not introduce unwelcomed issues.
 7. Commit your changes with a commit message that reflects the improvements.
 8. Push the changes to your repository.